 The Android 11 update is live, and as expected, the latest Android update is available on all Pixel devices except the original Pixel.
 However, other smartphone manufacturers are catching up to the Android 11 update quickly.

-Nevertheless, the latest Android version encompasses a lot of amazing features, including visual changes, additions to enhance user’s security, and support for newer technologies such as Foldables and 5G.
+The latest Android version encompasses a lot of amazing features, including visual changes, additions to enhance user’s security, and support for newer technologies such as Foldables and 5G and a lot more.

 What is Android 11 called?

 Last year, Google decided to drop the letters and it no longer assigns dessert names to Android versions.
 Traditionally, Android 11 would have been called Android R.

 But as things stand, it’s plain and straightforward Android 11 instead of Android R. Although, we would have appreciated something like Android Red Velvet cake or Android Rum cake.
 There are references to Android R in the Android 11 Developer Preview, but they are just for the developers.

 Similar to Android 10, the latest Android update will also take some time before it lands on your smartphone.
 As of now, several smartphone vendors have released Android 11 roll-out schedules for their respective devices.

 Oppo, Realme, OnePlus, Samsung and a few others have begun Android 11 beta programs with their high-end devices.
 Meanwhile, only the Google Pixel lineup and OnePlus 8 series have received Android 11 stable updates.
 We expect other OEM’s will start releasing Android 11 stable updates by the end of 2020.

 1. Dark Theme Scheduling

 Google rolled out the system-wide dark mode in Android 10.
 The latest Android update adds a small, however important update to Android 11 best features.